 implement a different way to login remotely as administrator;

-until then, choose a strong password for root
+until then, choose a strong password for root.

 That different way to login remotely could be creating a regular user

-and adding it to the wheel
+and adding it to the wheel group,

-to gain super-user privileges.
+then use sudo to gain super-user privileges.

 to work properly as a gateway,

-we must enable NAT
+we must enable NAT forwarding.

 Create